My recipes → Your inbox. Sign up today!

 Ingredients in No-Bake Pumpkin Energy Bites

-ingredients divided into small bowls for making pumpkin energy bites
+ingredients in small bowls to make pumpkin energy balls

 How to Make Pumpkin Energy Bites

 In mere minutes, you can have these delicious energy bites ready to go for your weekly snack.
 Best part?
-There are no dates or food processors involved, so you can make these no-bake energy balls in no time.
+There are no dates or food processors involved so that you can make these no-bake energy balls in no time.

-Here’s the simple process, but for full, printable instructions, reference the recipe card at the bottom of the post.
+Here’s the simple process, but for complete, printable instructions, reference the recipe card at the bottom of the post.

-1. Combine all ingredients in a large bowl and mix well.
+Combine all ingredients!
 You will have a thick, sticky batter.

-2. Roll about 1 tablespoon per ball in your palms.
-Place on a plate or baking sheet that is lined with a silicone mat or parchment paper.
+Roll about one tablespoon per ball in your palms.
+Place on a baking sheet and refrigerate for one hour.

 Looking to mix up the ingredients?
-Here’s some simple ways to make these energy bites your own:
+Here are some simple ways to make these energy bites your own:

-• Vegan bites – to keep these vegan, be sure to use pure maple syrup, not honey, and also use dairy free/vegan chocolate chips.
+• Vegan bites – to keep these plant-based, be sure to use pure maple syrup (not honey), and choose dairy-free/vegan chocolate chips.

-• Extras – feel free to leave out the chocolate chips and use another favorite add-in like raisins, dried cranberries or blueberries.
+• Extra mix-ins – feel free to leave out the chocolate chips and use another favorite add-in like raisins, dried cranberries, or blueberries.
+Try our oatmeal raisin energy bites or carrot cake energy balls for a different flavor variety!

 energy balls stacked on a plate